XenboxGames/contracts/README.md

 # contracts
-This repository are for the novel contracts built and deployed by Xenbox Games.
+This repository is for the novel contracts built and deployed by Xenbox Games.
 We build from scratch

 Testing Deployment on Goerli:
 0x6eD1AFB977BDD535EFc53639766F075B038cDBe2